dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 *We will look into CoVe, ELMo, ULMFit, GPT, BERT and GPT-2 models in the post on Transfer Learning in NLP.*

 <span class='green'>I-know-nothing:</span> So, what I understand is that we can use any of these techniques above to convert individual words into numbers.
-But I have heard that embeddings are biased.
+But aren't embeddings are biased.
 Can we talk a little about bias in embeddings?

 <span class='red'>I-know-everything:</span> Haha, you caught me.
 That's absolutely right.
 And embedding learned are defintely biased.
 So to give example, if we give a relation such as Man:Doctor :: Woman:?, then the learned embeddings will with almost certainity predict the answer to be Nurse (*What a biasist*) or Man:Computer Programmer::Woman:Homemaker.
 The community has proposed several ways of "debiasing embeddings".
 All the pretrained embedding from above acquire stereotypical human biases from the text data they are trained on i.e. word embeddings can reflect gender, ethinicity, age, sexual orientation, and other biases of the text data used to train the model.